Fahani/webrobocomp.github.io/page10.md

 <span class="post-date">15 Jun 2015</span>

-**What is inverse kinematics?** : In this second post, although it may seem begin the house from the roof, letís talk about how a robot moves its arms and hands in order to manipulate daily objects.
+**What is inverse kinematics?** : In this second post, although it may seem begin the house from the roof, let‚Äôs talk about how a robot moves its arms and hands in order to manipulate daily objects.

 The ultimate goal of this work is make the robot to be able to recognize certain daily objects in a house (for example a mug), and to manipulate these objects with its effectors (hands).
 To do this, one of the things we need to implement is the inverse kinematics of the robot.
 Although this is the last step, we start by inverse kinematics to be easier and more intuitive than object recognition (besides that we have almost finalized the cinematic component in Robocomp).